news-ai/goexcel/README.md

 # go-excel

-Simplify process of importing either xlsx or xls
+Simplify process of importing either xlsx or xls.
+Currently to use with App Engine.